Office of the President and Dean

 Dean, Paul L. Foster School of Medicine

-Texas Tech University Health Sciences Center El Paso is Texas Tech University System’s fourth university.
-The mission of TTUHSC El Paso is to improve the lives of people in our state and our community by focusing on the unique health care needs of socially and culturally diverse border populations through excellence in integrated education, research, and patient care.
-It is comprised of the Paul L. Foster School of Medicine, the Gayle Greve Hunt School of Nursing, and is a regional campus for a Graduate School of Biomedical Sciences.
+Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) is the Texas Tech University System’s fourth university.
+The mission of Texas Tech University Health Sciences Center at El Paso is to improve the lives of people in our State and our community by focusing on the unique health care needs of socially and culturally diverse border populations through excellence in integrated education, research, and patient care..
+TTUHSC El Paso is comprised of the Paul L. Foster School of Medicine, the Gayle Greve Hunt School of Nursing, and is a regional campus for a Graduate School of Biomedical Sciences.
 The university has a clinical practice called Texas Tech Physicians that is part of the largest network of healthcare physicians in West Texas.
 Research focuses on cancer, diabetes and obesity, infectious diseases, and neurology.

 The President of TTUHSC reports to the Chancellor, who is theChief Executive Officer of the System.
 The Chancellor and the President are responsible to the Texas Tech University Board of Regents, which sets overall policy for the Texas Tech University System.